Skip to main content

 Ergonomics and Operation Style

-Traditional plunger syringes require two hands — one to steady the barrel, one to push the plunger — which can become tiring when injecting multiple points across a large cut.
-Pistol-grip and squeeze-handle designs allow one-handed operation with better mechanical leverage and significantly less hand fatigue over longer prep sessions.
+Traditional plunger syringes require two hands — one to steady the barrel, one to push the plunger — which becomes tiring when injecting multiple points across a large cut.
+Pistol-grip and squeeze-handle designs allow one-handed operation with better mechanical leverage and significantly less hand fatigue.
+If you cook frequently, handle large cuts, or do multi-piece prep sessions, the ergonomic advantage of a pistol-style injector is worth factoring into your decision.

 Cleaning and Maintenance